 Amy Farley, previous editor at Travel+Leisure, said to Skift + Peak there has been a shift from travellers talking about what they saw or did to who they met in a destination.
 Farley explained that tour operators and hotels are responding to "a real interest in interacting in a genuine way with other people and cultures".

-This is leading to a new breed of package trip, one that strikes a balance between personalization, independence, and in-the-know support and assistance.
-Let's face it, while we may want to personalize our trip and make decisions otherwise limited by the typical package trip model, organising logistics can be a bit of a headache, ripe for making errors, or just plain boring.
+This is leading to a new breed of package trip, one that strikes a balance between personalisation, independence, and in-the-know support and assistance.
+Let's face it, while we may want to personalise our trip and make decisions otherwise limited by the typical package trip model, organising logistics can be a bit of a headache, ripe for making errors, or just plain boring.